 No explanation of double high (or low) waters can be found in the direct action on the ocean of the tidal forces of the moon and sun.
-To create a double high water in the semi-diurnal tide it is necessary to add a higher frequency oscillation with the an appropriate phase and sufficient amplitude.
-Higher harmonics of the semi-diurnal tide (that is oscillations with a frequency higher than twice per day) are created as the tidal wave enters shallow water, either through the reduction of water depth,

-5 through the enhanced effects of quadratic bottom friction, or through streamline curvature around coasts and sandbanks (Pugh and Woodworth, 2014).
+To create a double high water in the semi-diurnal tide it is necessary to add a higher-frequency oscillation with an appropriate phase and sufficient amplitude.
+Higher harmonics of the semi-diurnal tide (that is oscillations with a frequency higher than twice per day) are created as the tidal wave enters shallow water, either through the reduction of water depth, through the enhanced effects of quadratic bottom friction, or through streamline curvature around coasts and sandbanks (Pugh and Woodworth, 2014).
 Transient seiches created by the tide can also serve to provide the right conditions for double tides (Bowers et al., 2013).

-The amplitude and phase of the higher frequency oscillation must meet certain conditions to produce a double high water.
+The amplitude and phase of the higher-frequency oscillation must meet certain conditions to produce a double high water.
 The simplest of these conditions was described by Doodson and Warburg (1941).
-If the frequency of the oscillation is n times where b is the amplitude of the oscillation and a the amplitude of the semi-diurnal tide.
-For example, if the oscillation has the period of a quarter of a day, then n = 2 and the amplitude must be at least 1/4 that of the semi-diurnal tide to produce a double high water.
-This is a minimum requirement: in most cases, the quarter diurnal component will not be big enough on its own to produce a double high water and additional higher harmonics will be required.
-As the frequency, n, of the higher harmonic increases, inequality (1) shows that the required amplitude ratio, b/a, becomes smaller.
+If the frequency of the oscillation is n times that of the semi-diurnal tide and the oscillation has a trough exactly coinciding with the peak of high water, a double high water will form if where b is the amplitude of the oscillation and a the amplitude of the semi-diurnal tide.
+For example, if the oscillation has the period of a quarter of a day, then n = 2 and the amplitude must be at least one-fourth that of the semi-diurnal tide to produce a double high water.
+This is a minimum requirement - in most cases, the quarter diurnal component will not be big enough on its own to produce a double high water and additional higher harmonics will be required.
+As the frequency, n, of the higher harmonic increases, Eq.
+(1) shows that the required amplitude ratio, b/a, becomes smaller.